williamdlees/receptor_utils/README.md

 the creation of custom IgBlast databases.
 Please see the [documentation](https://williamdlees.github.io/receptor_utils/_build/html/introduction.html) for further details.

+Changes in version 0.0.43:
+- remove dependency on deprecated Bio.pairwise2
+- improve naming of insertions, e.g. IGHV1-2*03_i7g_i7a would now be IGHV1-2*03_i7ga

 Changes in version 0.0.42:
 - better handling of long target sequences